alastairwyse/ApplicationMetrics.MetricLoggers.SqlServer/README.md

 ```

 #### Links
 The documentation below was written for version 1.* of ApplicationMetrics.
 Minor implementation details may have changed in versions 2.0.0 and above, however the basic principles and use cases documented are still valid.
+Note also that this documentation demonstrates the older ['non-interleaved'](https://github.com/alastairwyse/ApplicationMetrics#interleaved-interval-metrics) method of logging interval metrics.

 Full documentation for the project...<br>
 [http://www.alastairwyse.net/methodinvocationremoting/application-metrics.html](http://www.alastairwyse.net/methodinvocationremoting/application-metrics.html)